-A twisted Cord is often a useful addition to either knitting or crochet.
+A twisted Cord is often a useful accessory for both knitting and crocheted projects.

-Use for hanging ornaments, for tie on labels if you are selling stuff, to make necklaces or bracelets. it can be the string on a
+Use also for hanging ornaments, for tie on labels if you are selling stuff, to make necklaces or bracelets. use it in place of string for instance in a draw string bag or, well, anything that demands the use of a cord, ribbon or piece of string.

 it is ever so simple to do...........